 Who should get PetPlate?

-PetPlate’s a better choice over Ollie.
-It is a bit more affordable and the food is a bit more tolerable.CLICK HERE: Get my best deal for PetPlate →
+PetPlate is a better choice than Ollie.
+It’s very affordable and the food is a bit more tolerable.CLICK HERE: Get my best deal for PetPlate →

 Who should get Ollie?